Skip to main content

 Tour capacity: 20 people

 Meet: College Avenue main entrance (the glassed entrance), Myron Taylor Hall.
-The tour group will be near the entrance for the first 5-7 minutes.
-However, once the tour heads in a different direction, it may be difficult to find us.
+The tour group will be near the entrance for the first 5-7 minutes only.
+Once the tour begins it may be difficult to find us.

-Note: Tour is entirely indoors, comfortable shoes and appetite for learning are recommended.
-The tour does include stairs, so please let us know if you have any mobility needs.
+Note: Tour is entirely indoors.
+Comfortable shoes and an appetite for learning are recommended.
+The tour includes stairs, so please let us know if you have any mobility needs.
 The building can be challenging to navigate, especially for those who can't take the stairs.
-For accessibility matters, kindly notify Kristine Hoffmeister well in advance: ksh54@cornell.edu

 Cornell Botanic Gardens